 Then you have Anthem Healthkeepers and Caresource.
 Both are HMO networks that could save you money.
 But their $7,550 maximum out-of-pocket cost to you could be burdensome.

-UnitedHealthcare has the same maximum out-of-pocket cost, but they are a PPO network.
+UnitedHealthcare has the same maximum out-of-pocket cost but is a PPO network.
 Their medical network will give you more choices of providers and hospitals.
 But they might cost you more as a result.

-How to sign up for Supplemental Medicare in South Bend, Indiana
+How to sign up for Medicare plans in South Bend, Indiana

 For South Bend, Indiana, Medicare recipients, supplemental coverage is a way to ensure they have all the benefits they want or need.
 Only a monthly premium is required to have your out-of-pocket expenses not spiral out of control unexpectedly.